Venus: Geography

 About 80% of the Venusian surface is covered by smooth, volcanic plains, consisting of 70% plains with wrinkle ridges and 10% smooth or lobate plains.
 Two highland "continents" make up the rest of its surface area, one lying in the planet's northern hemisphere and the other just south of the equator.
 The northern continent is called Ishtar Terra after Ishtar, the Babylonian goddess of love, and is about the size of Australia.
 The Maxwell Montes mountain range lies on Ishtar Terra.
-Its peak Skadi Mons is the highest point on Venus, 7 mi above the Venusian average surface elevation.
 The southern continent is called Aphrodite Terra, after the Greek mythological goddess of love, and is the larger of the two highland regions at roughly the size of South America.
 A network of fractures and faults covers much of this area.

 There is recent evidence of lava flow on Venus (2024), such as flows on Sif Mons, a shield volcano, and on Niobe Planitia, a flat plain.
 There are visible calderas.
 The planet has few impact craters, demonstrating that the surface is relatively young, at 300–600 million years old.
 Venus has some unique surface features in addition to the impact craters, mountains, and valleys commonly found on rocky planets.
 Among these are flat-topped volcanic features called "farra", which look somewhat like pancakes and range in size from 20 to 50 km across, and from 100 to 1000 m high; radial, star-like fracture systems called "novae"; features with both radial and concentric fractures resembling spider webs, known as "arachnoids"; and "coronae", circular rings of fractures sometimes surrounded by a depression.
 These features are volcanic in origin.